rolaveric/gvds/DESIGN.md

 * __Job Orchestrator__: Handles tracking workers and assigning work to them.
 Also handles inserting results into Storage (if workers don't support doing so themselves).
 * __Worker__: Takes 2 images and options (eg. thresholds, areas to ignore, etc.), generates a diff (both image and metadata), and generates thumbnails for new images.

+### Communication channels

+- **Client-Frontend**: Any network transport you choose to support. eg. HTTPS, thrift, GRPc, etc.
+- **Storage-Database**: Dependant on the database.
+Ideally something with a native Go driver.
+- **Orchestrator-Workers**: If Workers are Go routines, then it would be channels.
+If they're separate processes on the local machine, they could communicate via ipc.
+Otherwise it will be a network transport on a port separate to the frontend.
+- **Workers-Storage**: Storage needs to expose endpoints on a third port for workers to request through.

+Everything else is expected to be Go modules which communicate via interfaces.

 ## Frontend API

 Requests will comes from 4 main sources: